 One fine body…

-In this four year study, we examine the inner group interaction and dynamic within the Chinese communities in Vancouver, Calgary and Toronto.
-Principal investigator is Dr. Daniel Lai of University of Calgary.
+In this four-year study funded by SSHRC, we examine the inner group interaction and dynamic within the Chinese communities in Vancouver, Calgary and Toronto.

 Recently Completed Projects (Last five years)